 On top of that, there is a cycle of abuse where you are walking on eggshells not to upset your partner/friend/spouse, but despite your best efforts an argument breaks out and it's just horrible.
 Then afterwards, you get blamed, or they deny it was all that bad, or say they had to do it, and then later there is a period of calm when you hope that things will improve but things start to deteriorate again until there is the next episode?

 This cycle is common with the sociopaths and it never changes.
 No matter how much they promise that they will change, it's a lie and you can expect more of the same.
-If you want to spot a sociopath, this is a consistent pattern that should never be overlooked.
+If you want to spot a sociopath, this is a consistent pattern in the emotional abuse that should never be overlooked.

 If you think you may be in a relationship with a sociopath, it's really important to pay attention and sort it out.
 Hoping the relationship will change is a very poor strategy.
 Thinking that you have had nice times in the past and you can have nice times again, despite all the abuse, is also a very poor strategy.
 Neither of these things ever work.

 Learning about mind control and sociopaths is a must.
 Learn about the signs of a toxic person and how to stay away from toxic people.
 Getting away from them is a big step and then undoing the damage they have done is important in order not to be caught again by the next sociopath you meet.

 You have the theory but how do you actually apply it?
 This book spells it out...